ReactUsefulHooks/use-window-storage/README.md

 ## 💡 Solution

-Use `use-window-storage` hook that provides encrypted storage values, safe Server Side use and reactivity.
+Use `use-window-storage` hook that provides encrypted storage values, safe Server Side use, typescript friendly and reactivity.

 ## 🛠 Installation